bitsadmincom/bitsadminblog.github.io/_posts/2023-08-15-living-off-the-foreign-land-part-3.md

 ![Task Scheduler MMC snap-in](/assets/img/20230815_living-off-the-foreign-land/taskschd.png "Task Scheduler MMC snap-in")

 ### Windows Firewall
 The Windows firewall can be queried or manipulated through the command-line using netsh.exe or the cmdlets in the NetSecurity module.
-For example a firewall rule can be enabled (allowing a certain connection) as used in the [Spying on users using RDP shadowing article](/spying-on-users-using-rdp-shadowing) on this blog[^6].
+For example a firewall rule can be enabled (allowing a certain connection) as used in the [Spying on users using RDP shadowing article](/spying-on-users-using-rdp-shadowing) article on this blog[^6].

 ```powershell
 PS C:\> netsh.exe -r W10.ad.bitsadmin.com advfirewall firewall set rule name="Remote Desktop - Shadow (TCP-In)" new enable=yes